 Forest bathing in Jacques Cartier National Park

-Until a few months ago, I had never heard of forest bathing.
+Until 2019, I had never heard of forest bathing.
 Apparently it is a decades old idea invented by the Japanese.
 Canada picked up on it.
 If there is one thing they have enough of here, it’s forest.

 Go into the forest, without a specific destination.
 When you find a nice spot, stay there and practice mindfulness.
 Be aware of all the sounds and smells around you.
 Use your senses.
 It’s like a meditation exercise.